Nutrition Services

 MANAGING DIABETES THROUGH EDUCATION

 Everyone should have the resources to take charge of their health.
-The Diabetes Self-Management and Education (DSME) program at Barnabas Center was created with a heartfelt commitment to support our health care clinic patients who are living with diabetes.
+The Diabetes Self-Management Education and Support (DSMES) program at Barnabas Center was created with a heartfelt commitment to support our health care clinic patients who are living with diabetes.
 This personalized, patient-centered program offers both group and one-on-one education, equipping participants with the essential knowledge and tools they need to effectively manage their diabetes.
-Currently, the DSME program is only available to Barnabas Center medical patients.
+Currently, the DSMES program is only available to Barnabas Center medical patients.
 To see if you qualify for participation, please call our office at 904.261.7000.
 We’re here to help you every step of the way.

 Barnabas health services staff consult diabetic with Diabetes Self-Management and Education (DSME) program documents.